cgbartnik/Human-perception-of-navigational-affordances-in-real-world-scenes/README.md

 ## Abstract

-**A Human Perception of Navigational Affordances in Real-World Scenes**
+** Human Perception of Navigational Affordances in Real-World Scenes**

 *Clemens G. Bartnik & Iris I.A.
 Groen*
 *Video & Image Sense Lab, Institute for Informatics, University of Amsterdam, The Netherlands*